-- (1) Determine the total number of teachers at the school, district, or state (as appropriate for the Report Card in question) with master's degrees and above. - (2) Divide the sum by the total number of teachers in the school.
+- (1) Determine the total number of teachers at the school, district, or state (as appropriate for the Report Card in question) with master's degrees and above. - (2) Divide the sum by the total number of teachers in the school, district, or state (as appropriate for the Report Card in question).